zerocore-ai/did-wk/README.md

 ### 4.3.
 Caveats

-- **Domain Security:** Users must prioritize secure domain management (strong passwords, 2FA, reputable registrars).
-Breaches on the domain level could undermine the security of hosted `did:wk` DID documents.
+- **Domain Security:** While the `proof` mechanism within `did:wk` DID documents mitigates some risks associated with domain ownership, secure domain management (strong passwords, 2FA, reputable registrars) remains good practice for overall security and to avoid potential disruptions due to expiration or non-renewal.
 - **Availability:** If a DID document is hosted, outages or disruptions could affect DID resolution.
 Consider redundancy (multiple hosts) or local caching mechanisms to improve resilience.
 - **Signature Freshness:** The `proof` section's timestamps and nonce prevent replay attacks.
 Verifiers should reject signatures exceeding a specified maximum age.